-Indecent exposure cases are commonly defended in the following manners:
+Indecent exposure cases are commonly defended by Middlesex County indecent exposure attorneys in the following manners:

 The assistant district attorney is required to prove the defendant’s exposure was intentional.
 Accidental exposure is insufficient to establish guilt – so the person who accidentally exposes himself while adjusting his bathing suit at the beach, or the person who is trying on clothes in a store’s dressing room and exposes herself when the door is unexpectedly opened by an employee, are not guilty of indecent exposure.

 The assistant district attorney must establish that at least one person who witnessed the exposure was offended by it.
 Therefore, a fraternity member who exposes himself to his brothers as a joke is unlikely to be guilty of indecent exposure, as his brothers will likely not be offended by the exposure.
 This offense is often charged when intoxicated people are urinating in a public place (such as in an alley next to a bar).
 If they are surrounded by other drunk individuals, the question always becomes whether anyone was offended by the exposure.